Wearing double hearing protection

 Indeed, in noise assessment the opposite is true, in 3/4 of all the noise assessments I do, the most common finding is the hearing protection is too strong for the noise risk present, not too weak.

 Too much hearing protection is itself a problem.
-People get too isolated to they start to take the protection off to talk to people and end up with less protection than if they’d just had a weaker hearing protector in the first place.
+People get too isolated so they start to take the protection off to talk to people and end up with less protection than if they’d just had a weaker hearing protector in the first place.

 They also start to be unable to hear things like forklifts moving around, or cannot hear alarms or machinery noise.
 A lot of experienced people use how a machine sounds to know it is running as it should be.
 Double protection stops that, so they remove it.